tonipow3ll/drinks-and-dinner/README.md

 Meal and Drink recipe upload.
 We'd like to find a way for the user to upload their own recipes, either with the API we're currently using (which is permitted) or having a separate user only list that gets pulled from in addition to the API call.

+A way to require specific ingredients in the recipe search, since right now the program gives a random best guess.
+For example, if you're chicken is about to go bad, show ONLY recipes that use that ingredient.

 # Improvements
 Tapping an ingredient button twice assigns it a 'dislike' value in localStorage to prevent recipes from showing up.
 However quick double tapping the zooms in the screen on mobile.
 This should be fixed to improve UX